 In respect of financial assets carried at amortised cost, with the exception of trade receivables, the impairment loss is reversed through the income statement to the extent that the carrying amount of the investment at the date the impairment is reversed does not exceed what the amortised cost would have been had the impairment not been recognised.
-Subsequent recoveries of trade receivables previously written off are credited against the allowance account.
+Subsequent recoveries of trade receivables previously written off are credited against the allowance for credit losses and impairment.